Want your team to become more agile? We help you choose the right project management, agile tools.

 Pivotal Tracker gives teams one view of all their project priorities, and has workspaces that let you view your projects side by side, as well as team analytics.

 Who’s it for?
 Everybody from independent developers to enterprises.

 Key features: Automatic planning that encourages consistency, one view for entire project, workspaces for multiple projects, performance data, integrations with 140 apps.

-Pricing: Free for up to three users; from US$12.50 (five private projects and five users) for startups; from $62.50 (15 users and unlimited projects) for ‘pro’ users.
+Pricing: This agile tool is Free for up to three users; from US$12.50 (five private projects and five users) for startups; from $62.50 (15 users and unlimited projects) for ‘pro’ users.